apos/rapid-bulky-wshc-by-apos/README.md

 The intended usage is prototyping, testing.
 But it also meets the requirements to use it in the field as a full featured and robust wSHC.

 The model is bulky, because of the use of standard breakout boards and shields.
-There exist others which use PCBs.
+There exist others which use PCB's.
 This project gives you the time to do a more suffisticated wSHC without having one in the meantime :-)

 ### What you need
 It depends on the reference design (version) of the "bulky wSHC" you like to build.